Why women live longer than men (Part 4 of Your Brain at 100).

 The longevity gender gap is beginning to close

-Teenagers and young men are three times more likely than young women to die by accidents (usually in a car), suicide, drowning and violence.
-These rates ensure that by age twenty-five, more women are alive than men.
+Teenagers and young men are three times more likely than young women to die by accidents (usually in a car), suicide, drowning, and violence.
+These rates ensure that more women are alive by age twenty-five than men.

 In middle age, men are still more likely to die in car accidents or from suicide, but illnesses related to smoking, alcohol and poor diet start to emerge, with death from heart disease being the main cause of the gender gap.